Quantization for the mixtures of uniform distributions on connected and disconnected line segments

 Under Conjecture~\ref{con11}, in this subsection, we try to give a partial answer of the open problem `Open~\ref{op2}'.
 Let us choose the two closed intervals as follows:

 Let $P_1$ and $P_2$ be the uniform distributions defined on the closed intervals $[a, b]$ and $[c, d]$.
-Then, the density functions $f_1$ and $f_2$ of the uniform distributions $P_1$ and $P_2$ are, respectively, given by
+Then, the density functions $f_1$ and $f_2$ for the uniform distributions $P_1$ and $P_2$ are, respectively, given by

 We now give the following two propositions. \begin{prop1} Let $p=\frac{51}{500}$, and let $P:=pP_1+(1-p)P_2$ be the mixed distribution generated by the two uniform distributions $P_1$ and $P_2$ defined on the closed intervals $[a, b]$ and $[c, d]$.
-Then, an optimal set $\ga_2$ of two-means for the mixed distribution $P$ contains a point from the open interval $(b, c)$. \end{prop1}
+Then, an optimal set $\ga_2$ of two-means for the mixed distribution $P$ contains an element from the open interval $(b, c)$. \end{prop1}

 \begin{proof} Proceeding in the similar way as Proposition~\ref{prop0000}, we see that an optimal set of two-means for the mixed distribution $P:=pP_1+(1-p)P_2$, where $p=\frac{51}{500}$, is given by $\ga_2:=\set{0.488570, 0.829523}$ with quantization error $V_2=0.0179722$.
 Notice that